david-cao/gRPCBenchmarks/writeup.md

 Once server is up, type in your IP, number of concurrent connections you want (recommended 1), the size of your payload (defaults to 100), and press the play button for the gRPC benchmarks.
 The benchmarks will take about 70 seconds, 10 for warmup and 60 for the benchmarks.

-TODO: write up (and figure out) how to start HTTP server.
+TODO: write up (and figure out) how to start HTTP server in an easy way.